USS Hopewell (DD-681): Vietnam

+Hopewell deployed again to the Western Pacific in November 1968.
+While there, she was engaged in gunfire support missions off South Vietnam and in plane guard duties on Yankee Station.
+Accompanied by USS Frank Knox (DD-742), she made port calls in Australia on her was back to San Diego, visiting the ports of Townsville and Newcastle.
+She arrived back in San Diego on 7 Jun 1969.
+Her crew then began preparing the ship for decommissioning.

 Fate

 She was decommissioned 2 January 1970 and sunk as target for the test of a Walleye II missile on 11 February 1972.
 The wreck of Hopewell was located and dove on 12 February 2011 by the UB88 Project (Kendall Raine, John Walker & Scott Brooks-support diver).

 Hopewell received nine battle stars for World War II service and four for Korean service.